 Supporting distributed cultural collections by connecting conservators and custodians

-reCollections: Caring for Distributed Collections, has been written by practicing conservators and is intended to provide a sound guide for the preventive care of cultural items.
+reCollections: Caring for Distributed Collections is designed to help people care for their objects and their collections.
+Written by conservators, it provides a sound guide for the care and management of cultural items and collections.
 A wide range of materials are covered, as well as the common causes of deterioration and appropriate storage, handling and display techniques.
+Information provided includes:

 With the support of the Department of Communications and the Arts, Australian Institute for the Conservation of Cultural Material (AICCM) and the Helen McPherson Smith Trust, the Grimwade Centre has updated and republished the reCollections guide to the care and management of cultural collections principally for non-conservators working with cultural collections.